 Rides and attractions

-Almost all rides and shows are now operating under more-or-less normal conditions, with travel parties being seated with other groups and no masks required for passengers.
+Almost all rides and shows are now operating under more-or-less normal conditions, with travel parties being seated alongside other groups.
 Even single-rider lines have (largely) been reinstated!
 (It’s still recommended, however, that everyone takes advantage of the sanitizing stations available at most ride and show exits).

 Express Passes are, of course, available for purchase, or for guests staying at any of the premier Universal Orlando hotels.
-Universal has also expanded its use of the Virtual Line system, making it available (and sometimes required) for attractions including Hagrid’s Magical Creatures Motorbike Adventure, Harry Potter and the Escape from Gringotts, and Revenge of the Mummy.
+Universal has also expanded its use of the Virtual Line system, making it occassionally available (and sometimes required) for attractions including Hagrid’s Magical Creatures Motorbike Adventure, or Harry Potter and the Escape from Gringotts.
 Download the free Universal app to familiarize yourself with this system before you go, and check for any updates while at the park.

 While almost everything is back to business as usual, there are still the following adjustments in effect: